CamoCatX/camocatx.github.io/blog/_posts/2022-06-04-reflected-xss-in-a-javascript-url-with-some-characters-blocked.md

 <br>
 ### Solution 2:
-Another interesting solution is to use _JavaScript without parentheses using DOMMatrix_ which is explained in detail by Gareth Heyes in a great post.
-You can find the link below in the References section of this post.
+Another interesting solution is to use _JavaScript without parentheses using DOMMatrix_ which is explained in detail by Gareth Heyes in a great post[^3].
 To solve this lab with DOMMatrix payload, use:

 ```
 https://your-lab-id.web-security-academy.net/post?postId=5&%27},x=z=%3E{x=new/**/DOMMatrix;matrix=alert;x.a=1337;location='javascript'%2b':'%2bx},toString=x,window%2b%27%27,{x:%27